help-for-me/linux-scripts/README.md

-This is a bunch of scripts I've put together for random tools or frequently required tasks I use in Linux.
+This is a bunch of scripts I've put together for random tools or frequently required tasks I get up to in Linux.

 Use the run-all-scripts.sh file and it will guide you through installing any or all of the scripts you'd like to use.